Consumer Credit Act 1974: Part VIII: Security

-The Act was the first attempt by the Government of the United Kingdom to provide coherent rules relating to the taking of securities when dealing with consumer credit.
+The act was the first attempt by the Government of the United Kingdom to provide coherent rules relating to the taking of securities when dealing with consumer credit.
 Other than the Bills of Sale Acts there had been little law on securities before this, apart from a few provisions in the Hire-Purchase Acts.
-The Consumer Credit Act devoted an entire part of the Act to security, mostly between debtor and creditor, with third-party rights and regulations mostly governed by common law.
-The Act provides the form of securities, requires certain information and documents to be supplied, controls the enforcement of securities and provides certain circumstances in which securities can be considered void.
+The Consumer Credit Act devoted an entire part of the act to security, mostly between debtor and creditor, with third-party rights and regulations mostly governed by common law.
+The act provides the form of securities, requires certain information and documents to be supplied, controls the enforcement of securities and provides certain circumstances in which securities can be considered void.

-"Security" is defined by the Act to mean any form of mortgage, bond, indemnity, guarantee or other right provided by the debtor as "security" to the consumer credit or hire-purchase agreement being conducted with the creditor.
+"Security" is defined by the act to mean any form of mortgage, bond, indemnity, guarantee or other right provided by the debtor as "security" to the consumer credit or hire-purchase agreement being conducted with the creditor.
 This covers both "real" securities such as mortgages and personal securities such as bonds.
 The only requirement is that the security must be given at the request of the debtor.
 Any security must be expressed in writing, and in some cases are part of the original hire agreement.
 This is distinct from previous law, which required a written note of the agreement but allowed the agreement to be conducted orally.

-Certain other formalities must be observed; under Section 105, a security is not considered properly executed unless a document is signed on or on behalf of the debtor.
+Certain other formalities must be observed; under section 105, a security is not considered properly executed unless a document is signed on or on behalf of the debtor.
 This document must conform to certain regulations; the terms must be legible when it is presented to be signed, it must give all the terms and conditions other than implied terms, a copy must also be presented and if the security is provided before the regulated agreement is made, a copy of the security agreement must be given to the debtor within seven days of the regulated agreement being made.
 If the formalities are not complied with the security agreement becomes unenforceable without a court order.
-The Act does not provide for any civil or criminal sanctions for creditors who enforce the agreement without a court order, however, but it may lead to the revocation or suspension of the creditor's license.
+The act does not provide for any civil or criminal sanctions for creditors who enforce the agreement without a court order, however, but it may lead to the revocation or suspension of the creditor's license.

 Part IX: Judicial control

-Part IX gives the courts wide powers to re-open credit deals deemed extortionate and gives them control over regulated agreements.
-Section 189 establishes that "courts" means the county court; all problems are to be brought to the county court, although certain situations relating to extortionate credit agreements can be sent to the High Court.
+Part IX (sections 127-144) gives the courts wide powers to re-open credit deals deemed extortionate, and gives them control over regulated agreements.
+Section 189 establishes that "courts" means the County Court in England and Wales: all problems are to be brought to the County Court, although certain situations relating to extortionate credit agreements can be sent to the High Court.
+In Scotland "court" means the sheriff court, and in Northern Ireland, either the High Court or the county court.